lzhang1/ppbaoxian_calabash/README.md

-# ppdaba_calabash
+# ppbaoxian_calabash
-This is acceptance testing for PPdaba app on Android platform
+This is acceptance testing for PPbaoxian app on Android platform